Iranian Enlightenment: Pre-constitutional intellectuals

 Mirza Abdul'Rahim Talibov Tabrizi was one of the intellectuals before the Constitutional Revolution in Iran, who, following Akhundov, at the age of 55, began writing works on social, nationalist and religious criticism.
 During his long life, Talibov went through a period of using Western civilization, especially France, as a model for the political, social and economic life of the Iranian people.
 Hence, one of the most important themes of his works was modeling on Western civilization and at the same time opposing the influence of colonialism.
 Talibov was best known for his famous book, The Book of Ahmed, in which he was inspired by Jean-Jacques Rousseau's Emile.
 In this book, Talibov pursued two goals: first, to introduce society to new knowledge and sciences; and second, to institutionalize a critical view in society and especially in children.
 Contrary to the old tradition of education, which did not allow criticism and controversy, Talibov in his book tried to encourage questioning and teach conversation with the child as the only normal way to treat the child.
 Talibov was very interested in nationalism and, for the first time among Iranians, found freedom in nationalism and saw the concept of nationalism not on the basis of racism, but on the basis of "knowing one's own history and past."
 Talbov also considered all the people who lived in Iran to be the inheritors of the culture of ancient Iran.

-Yousuf Khan Mostashar al-Dowleh, is one of the pioneers and libertarians of Nasser al-Din Shah's era and the author of the famous book A Word.
+Yousuf Khan Mostashar al-Dowleh, is one of the pioneers and libertarians of Naser al-Din Shah's era and the author of the famous book A Word.
 A Word is known as the first written document of the beginning of modernity in Iran.
 It was written in 1868, nearly 36 years before the Constitutional Revolution, in Paris.
-Mustashar al-Dawla, himself a member of the Grand Orian Masonic Lodge, selected articles from the French constitution and the French Declaration of Human Rights and Citizenship, and tried to show Iranian clerics and elders that these laws did not contradict the Qur'an.
-The book accepted a law by which, according to Mostashar al-Dowleh, the king and a beggar were equal.
+Mostashar al-Dowleh, himself a member of the Grand Orian Masonic Lodge, selected articles from the French constitution and the French Declaration of Human Rights and Citizenship, and tried to show Iranian clerics and elders that these laws did not contradict the Qur'an.
+The book accepted a law by which, according to Mostashar al-Dowleh, the shah and a beggar were equal.
 A Word is very secular in this respect.